shecodes-students/kitchen-sessions/README.md

 We can use `curl` to download a file from the web and output its content to `stdout`.
 Unfortunately though, `curl` does not receive the URL through `stdin` but via an argument (similar to `cat`), so we cannot _pipe_ the URLs into `curl`, so something like `cat names | something | curl` won't work, because _piping_ means to connect the `stdout` of some program to the `stdin` of another, and `curl` simply ignore `stdin`.

-> If you run `curl http://whatever.com/large_file.data` to will start downloading.
+> If you run `curl http://whatever.com/large_file.data` you will start downloading.
 If you type something into your shell while downloading, it has no effect, because `curl` ignores `stdin`.

-We need som kind of translator between `stdio` and arguments, a box that looks like this:
+We need some kind of translator between `stdio` and arguments, a box that looks like this:

 ```
        arguments